kylejschultz/kubectl-aliases/README.md

 - Modify the plugins list in the `~/.zshrc` file and add `kubectl-aliases`.
 This list is space separated.
 - Reload ZSH using with `source $ZSH/oh-my-zsh.sh` or start a new terminal session.

+__Note: Alternatively, if you don't wish to use this as a plugin or do not use ZSH, you can copy the list of aliases below and paste them into your shell config file (`~/.bashrc` or similar)__

 ## Command Reference _(May be out of date - check plugin file for most up to date)_
 <details>
   <summary>Expand</summary>

 ```
+alias k=kubectl
+#
+# Cluster Roles and Cluster Role Bindings
+#
 alias kgcr='kubectl get clusterrole'
 alias kgcrw='kubectl get clusterrole --watch'
 alias kecr='kubectl edit clusterrole'